jieezhong/jieezhong.github.io/_pages/research.md

 ## WORKING PAPERS

-***"Early Grade Retention Harms Adult Earnings" ([Job Market Paper](/files/pdf/JMP.pdf))***
+***"Early Grade Retention Harms Adult Earnings" ([Job Market Paper](/files/pdf/JMP_2024_Miami.pdf))***

 Revised and Resubmited to the <ins> American Economic Journal: Applied Economics </ins>

-> Abstract: This paper provides the first causal evidence of the effects of grade retention on the labor market outcomes using Texas’ policy of retaining third graders who fail a reading test.
-The fuzzy regression discontinuity design estimates show that third-grade retention significantly reduces adult earnings.
-Although the policy aims to improve academic achievement, the results demonstrate that third-grade retention lowers high school graduation rates without improving college outcomes and aggravates absenteeism and violent behavior.
+> Abstract: This paper presents the first causal evidence of the effects of grade retention on labor market outcomes and post-secondary educational attainment, analyzing a reading test-based retention policy in Texas.
+Employing a fuzzy regression discontinuity design, the study finds that third-grade retention significantly reduces the average earnings between ages 23 and 25 by $3,512 (22%).
+While retention initially increases test scores, these gains diminish over time.
+Moreover, retention increases school absence, violence, and crime.
+It further reduces the likelihood of high school graduation but does not affect college enrollment, graduation, the timing of these outcomes, or the selectivity of college attended.

 ***"Grade Retention"*** (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)